-Peerceptiv’s assessment technology and grading algorithms were developed over a decade of peer assessment research at the University of Pittsburgh Learning Research & Development Center.
+Peerceptiv’s assessment technology and grading algorithms were developed over a decade of peer learning research at the University of Pittsburgh Learning Research & Development Center.

 Key peer learning research findings include:

 - Student writing performance improves significantly when students provide peer feedback.
 Students learn through engaging in teaching their peers as they review.

-- Student writing performance improves more through feedback from multiple peers than through single instructor (expert) feedback.
+- Student writing performance improves more through feedback from multiple peers than through feedback from a single instructor or expert.